Japanese encephalitis virus (JEV)

 * laboratory suggestive evidence is strongly indicative of JEV but cannot entirely rule out other related flaviviruses like Murray Valley Encephalitis (MVE).

-Sadly, 5 people have been reported to have died as a result of JEV.
-Two in New South Wales, one in South Australia, one in Victoria and one in Queensland.
+Sadly, 6 people have been reported to have died as a result of JEV.
+Two in New South Wales, two in South Australia, one in Victoria and one in Queensland.

 Why is there an alert